 Different Types of Action Research Report

 The book Improving Teaching with Collaborative Action Researchstated that in order to improve the culture of learning, professional learning communities and teaching professionals should work for deep understanding, develop intellectual perseverance, commit to reflective practice, establish a commitment to collaborative teaching work, recognize and honor others’ expertise, and be courageous.
-In this section, we will help you to elevate your teaching skills and practice while learning and comprehending the common types of action research reports because your technique of writing is determined by the type of action research report you will write.
+In this section, we will help you to elevate your teaching skills and practice while learning and comprehending the common types of action short research reports because your technique of writing is determined by the type of action research report you will write.
 Read the information below:

 1. Action Research Report in Education

-Action research reports in education are integral especially these days during the ongoing COVID-19 pandemic.
+Action research plan reports in education are integral especially these days during the ongoing COVID-19 pandemic.
 To understand the overall learning and teaching experience during the COVID-19 pandemic lockdown, an online students’ satisfaction survey and interview Zoom sessions with professors were conducted last July 2020.
 The statistical analysis of the survey and the textual analysis of the interviews have shown a common positive attitude among learners and educators towards the shift to online distance learning.
 Developing an effective action research report in education is important to measure one’s teaching practice specifically in online teaching or virtual classrooms.

 2. Action Research Report on Classroom Problems

 The internet connection quality and reliability are some critical and major obstacles for many teachers, professors, and learners in several online lectures and during some online exams.
-Most of the respondents of the surveys and interviews commented that students were deprived of the one-on-one and face-to-face assistance in online learning by the teaching assistant in labs or classrooms.
+Most of the respondents of the survey reports and interviews commented that students were deprived of the one-on-one and face-to-face assistance in online learning by the teaching assistant in labs or classrooms.
 On the other hand, students with poor performance were deprived of some beneficial support mechanisms provided to them on-campus.
 Also, the cancellation of numerous students’ on-campus activities, summer training, and internships negatively affect many students.
 Thus, an action research report on classroom problems like mentioned here is crucial to monitor the needs of the teachers and students and improve the teaching and learning process despite the current virtual classroom setup.